ParkinsonLab/Architect/scripts/ensemble_enzyme_annotation/README.md

 	File containing functions that can be used for processing input from the user, as well as other functions that involve simple processing that can be used in different scripts.

+* _main.sh_:

+	Sample script that situates how all the above scripts work together.
+Parts of this script may be useful where the user wishes to independently run each enzyme annotation tool.